 The Closing portion of the meeting should be explained to Scouts.
 The Closing Activity should be FUN and enjoyable.
 This is the grand finale and should be memorable.
-People remember the beginning and the end of meetings, programs, and activities so we want it to be FUN!
+People remember the beginning and the end of meetings, so we want it to be FUN!
 The Closing should be inspirational and motivational.